jwhitad15/swd-spring-boot-practice-3-joshua-w/README.md

 And that's it for the models.
 We do not need to add `@Column` annotations to the other members of the models, as JPA will automatically choose reasonable defaults for the column names and types based on the member names and types.

-## Adding JPA Repositories
+## Adding JPA repositories

 Next, we need to add JPA repositories for each of the models.
 JPA repositories are interfaces that extend the `JpaRepository` interface, and provide methods for accessing the database.
 Spring Boot will automatically create implementations of these interfaces for us.

-Add a new package under the main package called `Repositories`.
+Add a new package under the main package called `repositories`.
 This is where we will be adding the JPA repositories for the application.

-Right-click on the `Repositories` package and create a new Java Interface called `BookRepository`.
+Right-click on the `repositories` package and create a new Java Interface called `BookRepository`.
 This interface should extend the `JpaRepository` interface, and should be parameterized with the `Book` model class and the type of the `id` member of the `Book` model class (which is `Integer`.)